pmatheus/jackbot-sensor/docs/IMPLEMENTATION_STATUS.md

 - **Final Steps:**
 - [x] Update feature matrix and exchange-by-exchange status in this file.
 - [ ] Ensure all tests pass for all exchanges after each change.
-- [ ] Document any API quirks, limitations, or unsupported features.
+- [x] Document any API quirks, limitations, or unsupported features.
+- [x] Verified TWAP/VWAP and post-only maker logic compile for all exchange clients.
+Coinbase is spot-only and Hyperliquid provides futures only.

 ---